sanskrit/raw_etexts_english/blogs/manasataramgini/2007-10-31_genes-affecting-human-intelligence.md

 +++
-title = "Genes affecting humanxa0intelligence"
+title = "Genes affecting human intelligence"

 +++
 Most people know that there is something tangible called intelligence.